HOPE Foster Care

 About HOPE Foster Care

 The Methodist Home recently relaunched our private, faith-based foster care program, HOPE Foster Care, to answer our community’s need for more quality foster families to care for vulnerable children.
 In addition to the children we serve through our residential program, The Methodist Home’s ministry extends to private families who welcome children, ages birth to 18, into their home while they are in foster care.
+HOPE Foster Care serves family and children in the Macon, Columbus and Americus areas.

 The goal of HOPE Foster Care is to recruit and train adults who will offer children Homes where they can heal from their losses, Open hearts that pour out and display love, Protection for children who have not known safety and Encouragement toward a future that reaches beyond their circumstances.